-Your primary care provider at Wake Forest Baptist Health is your partner in your lifelong journey of maintaining and improving your health.
+Your primary care provider at Atrium Health Wake Forest Baptist is your partner in your lifelong journey of maintaining and improving your health.

 Our primary care providers in family medicine, internal medicine and pediatrics have one goal: keeping you and your family healthy.
 We've made it easier than ever to make an appointments through online scheduling and to see your provider via our virtual care options.